 When you’re using machines or equipment, limit phone use.
 Even if it doesn’t seem like it, someone else might be waiting for you to finish, and you’re wasting both of your time.

 First, maybe it is.
-A major signal that a machines and barbells are in use: there are “loaded” with weighted plates.
+A major signal that a machines and barbells are in use: they’re “loaded” with weighted plates.
 This is part of the reason it’s so important to RERACK YOUR WEIGHTS, so as not to send mixed signals.
 Other signs to look for: stuff.
 If there’s a notebook or a towel sitting on a bench, the person using it is probably taking a bathroom break or grabbing water.

 Ask to “work in” if appropriate.
 For example, when someone is using a squat rack you can ask if it’s okay that you share and do your sets during their rest periods.
 It’s only an inappropriate ask if you’d need to adjust the height setting or swap a bunch of plates every time you switch.